zSayf/SayfAiTextFixer/README.md

 ---

-**🎉 Transform your text processing experience with professional AI-powered enhancement featuring 19 specialized modes.
-Download the latest release and join users already improving their writing with enhanced bilingual support and mode-specific feedback!**
+**🎉 Transform your text processing experience with professional AI-powered enhancement featuring 20 specialized modes.
+Download the latest release and join users already improving their writing with enhanced bilingual support, context caching, smart fallback, and mode-specific feedback!**